eclipse-iofog/iofogctl/docs/md/iofogctl_delete_agent.md

 ### Options

 ```
+      --detached   Specify command is to run against detached resources
       --force      Remove even if there are still resource running on the Agent
   -h, --help       help for agent
 ```

 ### Options inherited from parent commands

 ```
       --debug              Toggle for displaying verbose output of API clients (HTTP and SSH)
-      --detached           Use/Show detached resources
   -n, --namespace string   Namespace to execute respective command within (default "default")
   -v, --verbose            Toggle for displaying verbose output of iofogctl
 ```